FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 		include=Patient.name,Observation.code
 		exclude=Organization.name

-	``include`` means that resources will be re-indexed only for those search paramters.
+	``include`` means that resources will be re-indexed only for those search parameters.
 	You use this if you added or changed one or few search parameters.

 	``exclude`` means that any existing index data for those search parameters will be erased.
 	You use this when you removed a search parameter.

+  Remember to adjust the Content-Type header: ``application/x-www-form-urlencoded``.

+If you are :ref:`not permitted <configure_administration_access>` to perform the reindex, Vonk will return statuscode 403.

 .. _feature_customsp_reindex_configure: